 Calamondin, or orange tree (Citrofortunella micro sagra)

 This plant can be seen at the same time fragrant flowers and tiny oranges.
 For pollination, brush the pollen from one flower to another.
 Subject to invasions pests.

 This is a houseplant, loving light, it is considered one of the most popular ornamental leaf home cultures.
 Feels good outdoors in summer.
 In winter, put in a cool room.
 Very important is good drainage in a pot.
 Do not overfeed.

-Strelitzia, eight bird of paradise (Strelitzia reginae)
+Strelitzia, or bird of paradise (Strelitzia reginae)

 Amazingly beautiful flowers.
 The plant is light-loving, even in winter you need to provide good lighting.
 Very sensitive root system, so replant rarely and carefully, not forgetting about a good drainage layer in the pot.

 In the summer it is best to take out to the open air, in the winter to keep in a cool room.
 Spring hold light pruning.
 Can be grown as a standard rose, tall or in a miniature format.

 The plant is not very easy in culture.
 He needs a very high humidity air, warm, even in winter, and always damp soil.

 Potted flowers that do not like bright sunlight, and photos of home plants